MuhammadAfify/AirBnB_clone_v4/web_static/README.md

-This readme for web static task
+Readme file for static web